isomerpages/moe-sped-itptoolkit/_transition-planning-in-sped/SPED Outcomes.md

 <ul>
 <li>
 <p>The SPED outcomes are the end goals of Special Education and represent
-the collective aspirations of the sector.&nbsp; They aspire for every student to live independently, learn continuously and contribute meaningfully in the community when they graduate.&nbsp;&nbsp;</p>
+the collective aspirations of the sector.&nbsp;They aspire for every student to live independently, learn continuously and contribute meaningfully in the community when they graduate.&nbsp;&nbsp;</p>
 </li>